FlailingFog/flailingfog.github.io/material.md

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat3.png)

 ## Special materials (Outlines)
 Outlines have a different material setup.
 If an alphamask is available for this material, the alphamask's red channel will be used to determine where the outline should be transparent.
 If it is not available, the maintex alpha channel will be used for determining transparency instead.
 If neither are available, the outline will be visible everywhere on the material.
+The outline materials will not be converted to png files when you click the Finalize Materials button.

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat4.png)